rmcelaya/mc_server_manager/README.md

 # Introduction

-This is a software I made back in 2020 to remotely control a minecraft server I had via Telegram. **The purpose was to learn rust in the process**, which led me to reinvent the wheel and do some strange things. **It is neither optimized, secure nor prepared to be run in production**(after a while, I stopped using it and switched to K8s using rcon for remote administration).
+This is a software I made back in 2020 to remotely control a minecraft server I had via Telegram. **The purpose was to learn rust in the process**, which led me to reinvent the wheel and do some strange things. **It is neither optimized, secure nor prepared to be run in production** (after a while, I switched to K8s using rcon for remote administration).

 Features: